Washington Politics Could Be About To Enter A 'Post-Apocalyptic' Phase

 "President Trump's nominee will receive a vote on the floor of the United States Senate," McConnell said in a statement.

-That's despite not even allowing a hearing for former President Barack Obama's pick to replace Antonin Scalia in 2016.
-That nominee, Merrick Garland, is the chief judge of the second-highest court in the country, the D.C.
-Court of Appeals.
+That's despite not even allowing a hearing for President Barack Obama's pick to replace Antonin Scalia in 2016.
+That nominee, Merrick Garland, was the chief judge of the second-highest court in the country, the U.S. Court of Appeals for the District of Columbia Circuit, at the time of his nomination.

 Trump is vowing a replacement very soon.

-"I will be putting forth a nominee next week," Trump said at a campaign event in Fayetteville, N.C., on Saturday after taking the stage to chants of "fill that seat."
+"I will be putting forth a nominee next week," Trump said at a campaign event Saturday in Fayetteville, N.C., after taking the stage to chants of "fill that seat."
 "It will be a woman.
 I think it should be a woman because I actually like women much more than men."

 High on Trump's list are Judges Amy Coney Barrett, Barbara Lagoa and Allison Jones Rushing, NPR's Carrie Johnson and Tamara Keith reported this weekend.